 - Deciding when and where the grievance hearing should take place.

-Ideally, the investigator will come up with a plan as to how they will conduct the grievance before the investigation.
+Ideally, the investigator will devise a plan for how they will conduct the grievance before the investigation.

-The investigator will need to invite the employee to attend a grievance hearing in writing.
-The grievance hearing is an appropriate forum to discuss their grievance and to obtain a full understanding of what their concerns are and where further investigation is required.
-In the written invitation to the hearing, the investigator should explain that they will conduct the meeting and confirm that another individual, usually a member of the human resources department, will be in attendance to take notes.
+The grievance chair must invite the employee to attend a grievance hearing in writing.
+The grievance hearing is an appropriate forum to discuss their grievance and obtain a full understanding of their concerns and where further investigation is required.
+In the written invitation to the hearing, the grievance chair should explain that they will conduct the meeting and confirm that another individual, usually a member of the human resources department, will be in attendance to take notes.

 The grievance hearing should be held without unreasonable delay.
 The ACAS guidance states that the grievance hearing should, ideally, be held within five days.
 This is not always possible.
-However, if there is a longer period before the hearing, the employer may need to show the reasons for this delay if the matter progresses to an employment tribunal.
+If there is a more extended period before the hearing and the matter progresses to an employment tribunal, the employer may need to show the reasons for the delay.

-At the outset of the hearing, if the employee has brought a companion, it is advisable to establish the identity and role of this individual.
-The companion can either be attending as a witness, in which case they will just take notes for the employee, or they can attend as a representative.
-If the companion is acting as a representative, they can help the employee put forward their case.
-However, in neither role does the companion have the ability to answer questions directly addressed to the employee.
+This person can either be attending as a witness, in which case they will take notes for the employee, or they can participate as a representative.
+They can help the employee put forward their case if they are acting as a representative.
+However, in neither role does the person have the ability to answer questions directly addressed to the employee.

-Furthermore, the employee should be made aware before, or at the beginning of the hearing that they are forbidden from audio recording the hearing.
-It can be explained to the employee that the note taker is present to ensure that an accurate reflection of the hearing is obtained.
-The investigator should confirm that the employee will be sent the notes of the meeting shortly after the hearing so that they have the opportunity to review and approve their contents.
-The employer should get the employee to sign and date the notes to indicate their agreement as this will help protect the employer's position in any potential employment tribunal claims.
+Furthermore, the employee should be made aware before or at the beginning of the hearing that they are forbidden from audio recording the hearing.
+It should be explained to the employee that the note taker is present to ensure an accurate reflection of the hearing.
+The grievance chair should confirm that the employee will be sent the meeting notes shortly after the hearing so that they can review and approve their contents.
+The employer should get the employee to sign and date the notes to indicate their agreement, which will help protect the employer's position in any potential employment tribunal claims.

-The period following the grievance hearing is where the investigator will undertake the majority of their investigation.
+The period following the grievance hearing is where the grievance chair will undertake most of their investigation.
 This may involve: